Planning Your Trip to Buenos Aires

 Long known as the "Paris of South America," Buenos Aires has for years drawn travelers for the promise of a bit of Europe in the western hemisphere.
 The city delivers on that promise, too.
 You see it in the historic neighborhoods, in the Baroque buildings and in the well-manicured parks, and in the café culture.

 However, Buenos Aires is more than a far-flung Euro outpost at the edge of the world.
 This city's Spanish/French/Italian influences have melded with Latin American culture to create a spirit that's a world apart.
 Porteños (people of the port), as those from Buenos Aires are known, have passion to spare, and they channel it into their two favorite past times: nightlife and fútbol.

 Travelers will be pleased to know that locals will, for the most part, welcome them with open arms.
 Even better, although Argentina has had an on-again/off-again relationship with reciprocity fees in the past, as of 2016, US citizens don't need to pay money to enter the country.
 The doors are wide open, and now is the perfect time to come and check out all that Buenos Aires has to offer.

 And if you're curious as to the best time to visit Argentina in general, read here.

 24 hours in Buenos Aires

-Further south is another old neighborhood, La Boca.
-Its colorful Caballito Street is popular with those interested in tango culture but locals come here primarily for La Bombanera.
+Farther south is another old neighborhood, La Boca.
+Its colorful Caballito Street is popular with those interested in tango culture, but locals come here primarily for La Bombanera.
 This is the home stadium of one of the city's two major fútbol teams: the Boca Juniors.
 Seeing a match here is an unforgettable experience abounding with raucous energy that you feel in your bones.